talon-one/talon_one.rb/docs/ManagementApi.md

 Import data into existing account-level collection

 Upload a CSV file containing the collection of string values that should be attached as payload for collection.
 The file should be sent as multipart data.
 The import **replaces** the initial content of the collection.
 The CSV file **must** only contain the following column:  - `item`: the values in your collection.
-A collection is limited to 500,000 items.
-Example:  ``` item Addidas Nike Asics ```  **Note:** Before sending a request to this endpoint, ensure the data in the CSV to import is different from the data currently stored in the collection.
+A collection is limited to 500,000 items.  ## Example  ``` item Adidas Nike Asics ```  > [!note] Before sending a request to this endpoint, ensure the data in the > CSV to import is different from the data currently stored in the collection.

 ### Example